 - Personal Statement: 500 words or fewer.
 This is not the Academic Statement of Purpose, but a discussion of the personal journey that has led to your decision to seek a graduate degree.

-- Graduate Record Exam (GRE): Required for all PhD programs and some master’s programs.
-The college has no minimum score requirement, but individual departments may set minimums.•
+Graduate Record Exam (GRE): Required for some master’s and PhD programs.
+The college has no minimum score requirement, but individual departments may set minimums.

 - Scores are valid for five years.
 We accept scores that expire during the application process providing the application is submitted before the expiration date.